 I hope this iteration of Kinky does bring the money in though because it really is a gem.

 The bar prides itself on having a ridiculous selection of alcohol which I can really attest to.
 Everywhere you look is a shelf laden with bottles.
 150 gins, up to 80 rums, and a locked whiskey cabinet hiding a €2500 bottle for any of you cash heavies out there!

 The staff really cannot do enough for you and, even when it’s busy, run around trying to give each and every person a more personal experience.
-Oh and we were given some complimentary nuts which actually had hazelnuts in which Jade says is rare as hell and she was sold immediately.
+Oh, and we were given some complimentary hazelnuts which Jade says is rare as hell and she was sold immediately.